The best Cape Town transport options to visit the Mother city and its surroundings!

-I would like to give you my suggestions to organise Cape Town transport depending on what you are planning to do and visit.
+I have listed my suggestions to organise your transport in Cape Town depending on what you are planning to do and visit.

-LET'S SAY YOU NEED TO VISIT AND CIRCULATE WITHIN CAPE TOWN CITY CENTER...
+CAPE TOWN TRANSPORT TO VISIT AND CIRCULATE WITHIN THE CITY CENTER...

 CAPE TOWN TRANSPORT...BY BUS